ECSTeam/cf_get_events/README.md

 The `get-events` plugin allows the platform operator to get a quick snapshot of all the service events that took place today, or since yesterday, or from a particular date.

 If a micro-service crashes, the service will be restarted.
 That is one big benefit of cloud foundry platform.
-However, this resilience can also hide service that crash frequently.
-The `get-events' plug-in will highlight such services.
+However, this resilience can also mask services that crash frequently.
+The `get-events` plug-in will highlight such services.

 Using [cf_scripts/app_profiler](https://github.com/ECSTeam/cf_scripts/tree/master/app_profiler)
 the platform operator can script forwarding the plugin output to `Splunk` or `Statsd` based event logger.